js51/Circular-genome-tools/README.md

 and use `import cgt` in a sage script or environment.

 **Note:** you will need to at least have Sage version 9.0 installed, and have the GAP package `repsn` installed for the copy of GAP that sits inside Sage.
-If you used a package manager to install Sage you likely have an old version.
-I will add some installation instructions here soon!
+If you aren't sure how to do this, see the installation instructions in `HOW-TO-INSTALL.md`